Lyapunov exponents and rigidity in random billiards and standard maps: An invariant principle for random maps

-\begin{defn} We refer to a map $f$ defined in this way as an \emph{additive perturbation} of the toral map $g$.
-A random dynamical system $F$ generated by such an $f$ and probability measure $\nu$ on $\Tt^d$ is called a \emph{$\nu$-random additive perturbation of the toral map $g$}. \end{defn}
+where $\tau_x$ denotes translation by $x$ on $\Tt^d$, is called an \emph{additive perturbation} of $g$.
+The random dynamical system generated by such a map $f$ and by a probability measure $\nu$ on $\Tt^d$ is called a \emph{$\nu$-random additive perturbation of $g$}.
+In this setting, $\Omega=(\Tt^d)^{\Nn}$ and $\rho_\nu=\nu^{\Nn}$. \end{defn}